 - Be able to find the athlete types that benefit the most from these strategies of loading glycogen.

-The skeletal muscles use carbs as their main source of energy when we are doing high intensity exercise and competitions in order to keep those high level contractions consistent.
-Our dietary carbs can be used for both energy and for storage as glycogen molecules in the muscles and in the liver.
+The skeletal muscles use carbs as their main source of energy when we are doing high intensity exercise and competitions to keep those high level contractions consistent.
+Our dietary carbs can be used for energy and storage as glycogen molecules in the muscles and liver.
 These energy stores are used when they are needed.
-They are broken down into glucose molecules and used then as energy in the same form the carb would originally be used prior to storage.
+They are broken down into glucose molecules and used then as energy in the same form the carb would originally be used before storage.
 The amount stored depends on the level of fitness, the training level, and the diet’s composition.
-As the training is increased, the carbs become a more dominant energy source for the muscles.
-This is going to be true for the strength athletes as much as it is for the endurance athletes.
-And, this supply of glycogen is more limited than that of the stores in fat.
-For this, we need to ensure that our athletes have their glycogen stores at the highest level possible.
+As the training is increased, carbs become a more dominant energy source for the muscles.
+This will be true for strength athletes as much as it is for endurance athletes.
+And this supply of glycogen is more limited than that of the stores in fat.
+For this, we must ensure that our athletes have their glycogen stores at the highest level possible.
 It is also important to remember that when the stores in glycogen are depleted, we have to resort to using the amino acids in the muscle tissues for energy and glucose manufacturing.
-So, it is ideal that we build up the stores, if only to just limit that from happening.
+So, building up the stores is ideal, if only to limit that from happening.

 Why “Glycogen” Loading (Supercompensation) for Athletes?

 Carb loading and carb supercompensation have been used for many publications.
-Now, the term glycogen loading seems to be a bit more correct and utilized more in recent science.
-It also works to show that we are in fact building up, is the stores of glycogen, and not simply carbs.
+The term glycogen loading seems to be a bit more correct and utilized in recent science.
+It also works to show that we are, in fact, building up, is the stores of glycogen and not simple carbs.
 It is done by loading carbs in certain ways, so it is not entirely wrong also to say carb loading.

 Glycogen Loading Science

-During the depletion of glycogen, catabolism is working on the glycogen molecules to turn them into their usable form as glucose.
+During glycogen depletion, catabolism works on the glycogen molecules to turn them into their usable form as glucose.
 And then this again will be catalyzed to make the energy we need.

 Anabolism comes into play to synthesize the glycogen from the glucose molecules being put together.
-Glycogen synthase is one of the main enzymes that works through this anabolic process.
+Glycogen synthase is one of the main enzymes that work through this anabolic process.

 Glycogen Loading Origins

-Many decades ago, it was discovered that when the glycogen in our body runs out, fatigue gets worse and there is a very noticeable reduction in the quality of work and performance.
-Then, it was discovered that when the stores are depleted, they are able to hold more glycogen the next time when we replenish them well.
+Many decades ago, it was discovered that when the glycogen in our body runs out, fatigue worsens, and there is a noticeable reduction in the quality of work and performance.
+Then, it was discovered that when the stores are depleted, they can hold more glycogen the next time when we replenish them well.
 Now, the method has transformed to pack more than the normal amounts of glycogen at one time in the stores.
-This was able to allow the endurance runners to run for much longer times without hitting the wall, as they call it.
+This allowed the endurance runners to run much longer without hitting the wall, as they call it.

-This all led us to the modern glycogen loading that we have briefly discussed prior to this section.
+This all led us to the modern glycogen loading that we briefly discussed before this section.

-So, glycogen loading is primarily going to be for the endurance sport competitions.
+So, glycogen loading will primarily be for endurance sports competitions.
 These are the ones that will need the greatest storage of glycogen possible due to the extremely long competition times.

 We start this loading around six day before competing.
 The athlete tapers down their exercise at this point for a few days to focus on upping the glycogen content in the body.